ev3-team/depin-ninja-api-docs/README.md

 ## What is Onchain Revenue?

-DePINs are decentralized marketplaces for providing useful real-world services such as energy, bandwidth and compute. **Onchain revenues** aims to measure the amount of **paid demand** for the core service offered by each protocol.
+DePINs are decentralized marketplaces for providing useful real-world services such as energy, bandwidth and compute, coordinated by smart contracts. **Onchain revenues** aims to measure the amount of **paid demand** for the core service offered by each protocol.
 For more a more in-depth discussion on the nature of DePIN onchain revenues, see EV3's [Q1'2025 Investor Letter](https://docsend.com/view/6pibwss8rhunkudx).

 DePIN.Ninja tracks three types of revenue metrics.
 By default, the API returns `gross` revenues, unless the `revenueType` parameter is otherwise specified: